Matsyir/TextGridRendererJs/README.md

 Core renderer initialized: https://matsyir.github.io/TextGridRendererJs/

 ## Usage
+- The game is created and started by calling init() after the document is done loading (since it appends to the body).
+The constructor prepares it, but does not actually create it.
-- The size of the grid can be changed by changing the `TextGame.ROWS` and `TextGame.COLS` static constants.
+- The size of the grid can be changed by changing the `TextGame.ROWS` and `TextGame.COLS` static constants in the core renderer.
-- Most of the ongoing logic happens in `TextGame.update()`.
-So, call your game logic in there, regardless if you implement it directly there or use a separate class.
+- Write your update logic in the function called to the renderer's constructor.
 - Ideally, `TextGame.update()` should not take longer to execute than `TextGame.UPDATE_DELAY` (in ms).
 - Do not set any of the main game properties unless you understand what exactly you're doing.
 For example, use `game.setPoint(r, c, char, charColor, bgColor)` instead of `game.points[r][c] = new TextGamePoint(char, charColor, bgColor)`.